Translated using DeepL

 Vice-Chair of EUGAIN Network, co-founder and member of the Board of Directors of Czechitas

 Introduction to the webinar: In a world that is increasingly driven by technology, digital innovation and creativity can hardly be fully exploited if only a small part of the population creates it.
 In this context, the question often arises - why do girls choose particular interests, study programmes and careers as an alternative to computer science or information technology?
 What are the motivators and benefits of these alternatives that IT lacks?
 Our webinar focuses on the growing role of diversity in IT, including some findings from recent studies on the topic.
-We'll discuss effective strategies for making IT more inclusive and open to diverse talent.
+We will discuss effective strategies for making IT more inclusive and open to diverse talent.
 And we'll share lessons learned from engaging more girls in IT, including insights and strategies specifically related to academia.

 Webinar recording